sachinpatel16/Barter_backend/MerchantDeal.md

    Merchant A Wallet: 500 points (500 deducted)
    Deal Status: Active with 500 points locked

-3. Deal Request & Acceptance:
+3. Deal Request & Acceptance (Automatic Transfer):
    Merchant B requests deal
    Merchant A accepts request
-   Deal Status: Confirmed (points still locked)

-4. Deal Completion:
-   Points transferred from Merchant A to Merchant B Merchant A Wallet: 500 points (no change - already deducted) Merchant B Wallet: 700 points (+500 received)
-   Deal Status: Completed
+   Points automatically transferred from A to B Merchant A Wallet: 0 points (500 transferred) Merchant B Wallet: 700 points (200 + 500 received) Deal Status: Completed
-   **Note**: No additional deduction - points just move from locked state to requester
+   **Note**: Single transfer occurs - points move from A to B upon acceptance
 ```

 #### Key Points:

-- **Points are deducted upfront** when deal is created (not when completed)
+- **Points are deducted upfront** when deal is created
-- **Points are locked** in the deal until completion or expiry
+- **Points are locked** in the deal until acceptance
-- **No double deduction** - points only move once (from creator to requester)
+- **Single transfer occurs** - points transferred from creator to requester upon acceptance
-- **No additional deduction on completion** - points just transfer from locked state
+- **Automatic completion** - no manual completion step required
 - **Atomic transfers** - either both wallets update or neither
 - **Complete audit trail** - every transaction is tracked
 - **Automatic notifications** - all parties are informed of status changes